-A virtual public meeting is scheduled during the Citizens Involvement Committee meeting on March 20, 2025 at 6:30p.m.
+The public was given the opportunity to review and comment on the second draft of the TIP FY 2026-2029 from March 11 through April 11.
+A virtual public meeting occurred at the Citizens Involvement Committee meeting on March 20, 2025 at 6:30p.m.
 A press release, written notices, newspaper advertisements and social media were utilized to notify the public of the TIP public involvement period and meeting.

-Public Involvement is discussed in Chapter 6 and additional information can be found in Appendix B - Public Outreach.
+Public Involvement is discussed in Chapter 6 - Public Involvement and additional information can be found in Appendix B - Public Outreach.